opobogideon/Calculator/README.md

 # Calculator
 A program to perform simple arithmetic calculations like;
-Addition
+Addition of two numbers
-Subtraction
+Difference between two numbers
-Multiplication
+Multiplication of two numbers
-Division
+Division between two numbers
-Squaring and
+Squaring a number and
-Square roots
+Square roots of a number